 It's time to gear up for another grandest winter carnivals in our country, yes, we are talking about the Cochin Carnival which is organized in Kerala at the Kochi Fort.
 It is a time when people come together to participate in the celebrations with great joy and delight in their hearts.

 Attended by a great number of crowds, this popular event of Kerala traces its roots back to the Colonial era, the time when the region was under Portuguese rule.
 And even after they left, this tradition of celebrating the carnival continued to stay in the hearts of local people.
 The aura and charm of this state can be seen through its events and festivals since pre-independence as well as in the post-independence era and Cochin Carnival is one such interesting festival.

 Talking about its history, Cochin Carnival Festival, a popular event in Kerala is being celebrated since the time the Portuguese ruled this region from 1503 to 1663.
-The Fort Kochi was the capital of this place during those times and was chosen by the colonists as the base of celebrating the festivities.
+Fort Kochi was the capital of this place during those times and was chosen by the colonists as the base of celebrating the festivities.
 However, after the end of the colonial era, this tradition of celebrating Cochin Carnival somewhat vanished and was then revived during the modern age by three men.

 The names of these men were Ananda Felix Scaria, Antony Anup Scaria, and George Augustine Thundiparambil.
-All three of them had played a very vital role in organising the beach festival in 1984 for honouring the UN declaration of the year 1985.
+All three of them had played a very vital role in organizing the beach festival in 1984 for honoring the UN declaration of the year 1985.

 This carnival begins in mid-December and goes on until New Year’s Day.
 Thus, it can be said that it is a combination of Christmas as well as the Malayalam New Year celebrations.
 After the flag hoisting ceremony is conducted, the celebrations begin and people of all ages take part in them.
 Even tourists can also be seen taking part in the merrymaking sometimes.